qzzy1337/ROBLOX-MASS-TOOLS-ReaperTool-V5.0/README.md

-# Roblox-Reaper-Tool
+# Reaper Tool v5.0
+## Next update at 15 ⭐
+- Mass Steal + Upload clothes
+- Mass create gamepasses
+- Spams a user inbox messages
+- Randomize Avatar
+- More informations in 'Display Cookie Info'
+- More features to Account Nuker
+- Group Info Checker

 ### Setup

-1. run installer + runner.bat
-2. Open settings.json
+1. Open settings.json
-3. Put the roblox account cookie in there
+2. Put the roblox account cookie in there
-4. If the cookie is from someone else, Change `Bypass` to `true`
+3. If the cookie is from someone else, Change `Bypass` to `true`
-5. Install the packages in requirements.txt if you don't have them
+4. Install the packages in requirements.txt if you don't have them
-6. Run main.py
+5. Run main.py
 ### Features:
 - [x] - **Display Cookie Info**
   - [x] - **Display Birthday**